kphillpotts/TenThingsXamarin/README.md

 ## #5 Know how to store data (locally and remotely)

 ## #6 Know how to structure your solution
+* [**.NET Rocks episode 1411 - Xamarin MVVM apps with Gill CleerenVM**](https://www.dotnetrocks.com/?show=1411) - The Guys discuss MVVM and why you might want to use it as a way to structure your Xamarin.Forms app.

 ## #7 Know how to customise Xamarin.Forms